 When travel is possible again, this card can help make your trip safer and easier.
 Its travel benefits include trip cancellation and interruption coverage of up to $1,500 per person and $6,000 per eligible trip, theft and collision damage insurance for rental cars paid for with the card, and travel and emergency services.
 But you'll pay foreign transaction fees when you make purchases abroad, so be sure it's not the only card you carry when you venture overseas.
 There is no annual fee for this card.

 The Capital One SavorOne Cash Rewards Credit Card offers solid rewards in a variety of categories, as well as useful travel and shopping perks, all with no annual fee.
-When it comes to food delivery perks, you'll get unlimited 3% cash back on dining (and entertainment) purchases; through January 31, 2021, you can also earn 5% cash back on Uber Eats purchases when you enroll.
+When it comes to food delivery perks, you'll get unlimited 3% cash back on dining (and entertainment) purchases.
 Purchases at grocery stores (excluding superstores like Target and Walmart) earn unlimited 2% cash back, and all other purchases earn unlimited 1% cash back.
 You can redeem your cash back for any amount as a statement credit or check.

 As a new cardholder, you can earn a $200 cash bonus when you spend $500 on the card in the first 3 months.

 This card's shopping benefits include access to Wikibuy, an online shopping tool that scans thousands of merchants to help you find the best price, and Paribus, which finds potential savings on your previous online purchases and gets you money back.
 You can also pay for Amazon.com purchases using your Capital One rewards, and eligible items purchased with the card can receive additional warranty protection.
 You can even use virtual card numbers from Eno to pay for online purchases and keep your actual card number to yourself.